alesinicio/shrtnr/README.md

 <h2>Functionalities</h2>
 Shrtnr allows some configurations:
 <ul>
-<li>Optional password protection for inserting links</li>
+<li>Optional password protection for inserting links.</li>
-<li>Optional password protection for removing links</li>
+<li>Optional password protection for removing links.</li>
-<li>Shrtnr automatically forbids two equal custom URLs</li>
+<li>Shrtnr automatically forbids two equal custom URLs.</li>
-<li>Configurable length and allowed characters for new automatically shortened links</li>
+<li>Configurable length and allowed characters for new automatically shortened links.</li>
 <li>Links may be user-defined, sequential or completely random.</li>
-<li>Global "toggle switch" for completely disallowing link removal</li>
+<li>Global "toggle switch" for completely disallowing link removal.</li>
-<li>Configurable "error page" if user tries to access an invalid link</li>
+<li>Configurable "error page" if user tries to access an invalid link.</li>
 </ul>

 <h2>Installation</h2>
 <ul>
-<li>Consider shrtnd should be deployed to "http://yourdomain.com".</li>
+<li>Consider shrtnr should be deployed to "http://yourdomain.com".</li>
 <li>Change the "config.php" file to match your settings.
 All settings are explained within the file.</li>
 <li>Copy the two ".php" files to your root domain folder.</li>
-<li>Copy the .htaccess to your server according to our example, or change yours to match our example</li>
+<li>Copy the .htaccess to your server according to our example, or change yours to match our example.</li>
 IF YOU HAVE MORE STUFF IN THE FOLDER WHERE YOU ARE COPYING THE .htaccess FILE, BE CAREFUL!
-<li>Access "http://yourdomain.com/&install" and shrtnr will create the tables needed on the database.
+<li>Access "http://yourdomain.com?install" and shrtnr will create the tables needed on the database.
 You should have the database already created, though.</li>
 </ul>

 <h2>API calls</h2>